This Cali celeb showcases its finance, tech, and energy expertise in a mete-Orrick fashion.

 Top tips for this stage:

-“We encourage candidates to fine-tune and highlight their diverse backgrounds and interests, their interesting life experiences, and perspectives that shape their world view.” – Orrick hiring source.
+“We encourage candidates to fine-tune and highlight their backgrounds and interests, their interesting life experiences, and perspectives that shape their world view.” – Orrick hiring source.

 Summer program